bilelmoussaoui/Hardcode-Tray/README.md

 - `blacklist`: a list of applications that you don't want to be fixed.
 - `conversion-tool`: the default tool to be used everytime you use the script.
 - `icons` : An object, that contains `theme` and `size` for the Gtk icon theme and the icon size to be used.
+- `backup-ignore` : A boolean, to configure either you want default icons to be saved on the backup folder or not.
 An example of the config file can be found [here](https://github.com/bil-elmoussaoui/Hardcode-Tray/blob/master/config.json).
 Passing `--theme` `--conversion-tool` `--size` will overwrite the default settings.